Performers Information for 2010 / 2011 |

 |

-gripes of performers at the Fringe is the costs of producing a show at the Fringe, which
+of performers at the Fringe is the costs of producing a show at the Fringe, which is often

-charged to come in, meaning much larger audiences and at the Fringe that still
+audiences arent charged to come in, meaning much larger audiences and at the

-audience for one of our Free shows is 48 people, although that obviously depends a lot on
+average audience for one of our Free shows is 48 people, although that obviously depends a

-time, location and the performers PR.
-The average donation per person is £1.50.
-Many
+lot on time, location and the performers PR.
+The average donation per person is between

 Click